findinpath/cassandra-select-distinct-partition-keys/README.md

 from a Cassandra table.

+There is also a corresponding [blog](https://www.findinpath.com/distinct-cassandra-partition-keys/) post for this project.

 The way to select a page of distinct partition keys is summarized in the following code snippet:

 ```java